Ceasing to Look After a Child

-Where a parent withdraws consent and the child is placed under Section 20, as part of the assessment raised in Section 2.1, Assessment careful consideration should be given to:
+Where a parent withdraws consent to the child continuing Accommodation (Section 20(8) Children's Act 1989), as part of the assessment raised in Section 2.1, Assessment careful consideration should additionally be given to:

 - The circumstances with regard to the reasons for the child being relinquished;

 - Any previous personal history of the parent or family;